Frequently asked questions

 What is PlayVant?

-PlayVant is a gameplay intelligence platform focused on helping players understand important gameplay moments and improve over time.
+PlayVant is a gameplay intelligence platform focused on helping players understand the gameplay level they demonstrated, how players affected the match result, and the moments worth reviewing.

-Instead of focusing primarily on stats or ranked analytics, PlayVant is designed around replay review, gameplay understanding, and moment-by-moment analysis.
+Instead of focusing primarily on scoreboard stats or raw ranked analytics, PlayVant is designed around replay-derived gameplay understanding, match review, and moment-by-moment analysis.

 What does PlayVant analyze?